lkeab/gaussian-grouping/docs/install.md

 pip install submodules/simple-knn
 ```

-(Optional) If you want to prepare masks on your own dataset, you will also need prepare [DEVA]((https://github.com/hkchengrex/Tracking-Anything-with-DEVA)) environment.
+(Optional) If you want to prepare masks on your own dataset, you will also need to prepare [DEVA](https://github.com/hkchengrex/Tracking-Anything-with-DEVA) environment.

 ```bash
 cd Tracking-Anything-with-DEVA